Maddox-zephyr/starlink_position/docs/opencpn_setup.md

 This script sets the SOG to 0 if SOG is below 0.3 knots.
-This is to ensure that you dont have a speed and heading displayed while at anchor due to an inacurate position.
-You can change this in the Code.
+This is to ensure that you dont have a speed and heading displayed while at anchor.
+You can change this in the code.